pratapavinesh/FlipCoin-Backend/README.md

 2. Navigate to `/FlipCoin-Backend/`
 3. Install client dependencies: `npm install`
 4. Start a local Hardhat Ethereum node: `npx hardhat node`
+5. Move to other Terminal and navigate to : `/FlipCoin-Backend/`
-5. Deploy contracts to the local node: `npx hardhat run scripts/deploy.js --network localhost`
+6. Deploy contracts to the local node: `npx hardhat run scripts/deploy.js --network localhost`

 Now you can interact with the loyalty and rewards program with Frontend